the-global-hackathon/CasperLabs-Developer-Community/Home.md

 Note: CasperLabs does not as of yet have a bounty program but may consider one after launch of Testnet.

-## Future Developments
+## Roadmap

 Main Net Launch in 2020

 # Participating in the CasperLabs Community

-Powered by the first implementation of Vlad Zamfir’s CBC Casper proof-of-stake protocol, CasperLabs removes barriers that prevent mainstream blockchain adoption <!--example explanations-->, rendering it more efficient by optimizing resources to put more processing power toward actual transactions while remaining decentralized, secure, and open source.
+Powered by the first implementation of Vlad Zamfir’s CBC Casper proof-of-stake protocol, more efficient by optimizing resources to put more processing power toward actual transactions.
+CasperLabs removes barriers that prevent mainstream blockchain adoption being open source with while ensuring completely decentralized with highest security.

-_See our_ [Technical Specification]( https://techspec.casperlabs.io/) to understand how and get started with our resources herein with information provided for CasperLabs Community members as follows:
+_See our_ [Technical Specification]( https://techspec.casperlabs.io/) to understand how, and get started with our resources herein with information provided for CasperLabs Community members as follows:

 - **Validators / Node Operators** (Investors) are members of our Community who validate transactions on our platform